Trabajadores (newspaper)

 Trabajadores (Workers) is a Cuban trade union newspaper.

 Founded in 1970 by Osvaldo de Melo and Sara del Carmen Zaldívar, Trabajadores operates under the auspices of the Central de Trabajadores de Cuba (CTC).

-Trabajadores is published in Spanish, with an on-line English edition.
-It presents itself as newsletter for trade union members and blue collar workers.
+Trabajadores is published in Spanish, with an online English edition.
+It presents itself as a newsletter for trade union members and blue-collar workers.

 History

 In early June 1970, de Melo and Zaldivar started Los Trabajadores, a tabloid, at the request of the general secretary of CTC, Hector Ramos Latour.
 The CTC needed to replace its previous publications, Vanguardia Obrera and the Revista CTC.
-Los Trabajadores produced editions in June, July and November 1970.
+Los Trabajadores produced editions in June, July, and November 1970.

-In the beginning, Los Trabajadores did not have a building for writing, printing,. workshops and editing staff.
-Members of the Unión de Periodistas de Cuba (Cuban Journalist Union), including national organizer, Lázara Rodríguez Alemán, assisted with the first editions.
+In the beginning, Los Trabajadores did not have a building for writing, printing, workshops, and editing staff.
+Members of the Unión de Periodistas de Cuba (Cuban Journalist Union), including national organizer Lázara Rodríguez Alemán, assisted with the first editions.
 The print shop was located in Virtues and Manrique in Central Havana.

-The original Los Trabajadores staff included de Melo, head of the Press Section of the CTC, Zaldívar, chief of information; Mario Castillo and Lucas Tarragó, journalists, and Rolando Montalván, Ángel Lazo and Rodolfo Amiama, photographers.
+The original Los Trabajadores staff included de Melo, head of the Press Section of the CTC; Zaldívar, chief of information; Mario Castillo and Lucas Tarragó, journalists; and Rolando Montalván, Ángel Lazo and Rodolfo Amiama, photographers.
 Guillermo Hernández managed the printing with the assistance of Orlando Núñez and workers from the newspaper El Mundo.

 Los Trabajadores published articles on the labor movement, the sugar harvest, the internal life of unions, the practice of proletarian internationalism and class solidarity.
 It was distributed free in worker meetings and in workplaces.
-In November 1974, vendors started selling Los Trabajadores in Havana..
+In November 1974, vendors started selling Los Trabajadores in Havana.

-In 1978, Trabajadores began printing issues times a week, and on 2 December 1980, it became a daily.
+In 1978, Trabajadores began printing issues times a week, and on 2 December 1980, it became a daily newspaper.
 In 1997, Trabajadores created its own website.